How Shaquille O'Neal changed the life of a family of 12 with $1000 and some serious generosity - The SportsRush

 Shaq’s proficiency earned him the big bucks.
-Big Diesel is worth north of $400 million and is a believer of the “bigger you earn the bigger you give” ethos.
+Big Diesel is worth north of $400 million and is a believer in the “bigger you earn the bigger you give” ethos.

 Superman’s charitable nature has definitely been on display in public.
 One particular family of twelve has a lot to attribute to the big man.